Skip to content

 show(qprog_1)

-We now can execute the synthesized circuit on a simulator (we use the default simulator) and check the outcome.
+We now can execute the synthesized circuit on a simulator (we use the default simulator) and check the outcome:

 result_1 = execute(qprog_1).result_value()

-As expected the value of the b-register is \(2=8+9 \hspace{-4pt}\mod \hspace{-3pt}15\)
+As expected, the value of the b-register is \(2=8+9 \hspace{-4pt}\mod \hspace{-3pt}15\).

-Modular multiplication
+Modular Multiplication

-A controlled modular multiplication circuit which receives as input \(b\) (in the b-register) and \(x\) in additional x-register and outputs \(|(b+xa) mod N\rangle\) is comprised of repeated application of the doubly controlled modular adder adding \(2^{i}a\) for \(i=0,...,n-1\) where one of the controls in each of the modular adder is the suitable qbit of the x-register as in the following figure [6].
+A controlled modular multiplication circuit that receives \(b\) (in the b-register) as input and \(x\) in additional x-register and outputs \(|(b+xa) \hspace{-8pt}\mod \hspace{-4pt} N\rangle\) comprises repeated application of the doubly controlled modular adder, adding \(2^{i}a\) for \(i=0,...,n-1\) where one of the controls in each of the modular adders is the suitable qubit of the x-register, as in the following figure [6].

 image.png

-The cmod_mult function implements the above circuit and.
+The cmod_mult function implements the above circuit.

 @qfunc